DigitalCarleton/WalkingTour/README.md

 - [x] leaflet get bound method
 - [x] reformat walking tour js

-- [ ] Representation for no exhibit for tour item
+- [x] Representation for no exhibit for tour item
+- [ ] Padding on the dropdown menu
+- [ ] Historical Map